slaghuis/ROS2-VL53L1X/README.md

 Raspberry Pi 3
 Ubuntu 20.04.2 LTS

-Node can be improved by adding parameters for the i2c sensor address, distance mode and measurement timing budget.

 ## Installation
 Wire the sensor as per manufacturers specifications.
 Enable the i2c port on the Raspberry Pi.
 A good exmple can be found at [Sparkfun Raspberry Pi SPI and I2C Tutorial](https://learn.sparkfun.com/tutorials/saprberry-pi-spi-and-i2c-tutorial/all).
 Ensure that the user that will run the ROS node is in the correct group.
 ```